 Eat cheaper – plan seasonal meals

 There are reasons why we have seasonal fruit and vegetables.
 In my opinion, nature knows what we need.
-For example, in winter we need vitamin C – boosting your immune system.
+For example, in winter we need vitamin C – to boost our immune system.

 In winter, you’re able to use veggies such as kale, brussels sprouts, carrots, spinach, and red cabbage.
 You’re also able to buy fruit such as oranges, grapefruit, pineapples, pears and pomegranates.

 In summer, on the other hand, you’ll get an influx of veggies such as cucumbers, tomatoes, peppers, pumpkin and beans.
-And the summer fruits being apples, guava, strawberries, plums and grapes.
+And the summer fruits are apples, guava, strawberries, plums and grapes.